ruanyf/react-demos/README.md

 ## Demo09: Component Lifecycle

-Components have three main parts of their lifecycle: Mounting, Updating and Unmounting.
+Components have three main parts of [their lifecycle](https://facebook.github.io/react/docs/working-with-the-browser.html#component-lifecycle): Mounting(being inserted into the DOM), Updating(being re-rendered) and Unmounting(being removed from the DOM).
 React provides hooks into these lifecycle part. `will` methods are called right before something happens, and `did` methods which are called right after something happens.

 ```js
 var Hello = React.createClass({